openvideotech/revsha.re/content/en/docs/civisplit/installation.md

 - WordPress - [docs.civicrm.org/installation/wordpress](https://docs.civicrm.org/installation/en/latest/wordpress/)

 ### Important note
-CiviCRM is a large multi-function CRM with higher server requirements than many hosts offer, and a slower upgrade process than many CMS extensions.
-You're effectively installing volunteer-built version of Salesforce onto your website, so requires time and technical confidence to setup and maintain (although you don't need to be a coder).
-If you don't feel confident, contact one of the developers listed [here](https://civicrm.org/experts).
+CiviCRM is a large multi-function CRM with higher server requirements than many hosts offer, and a slower upgrade process than most CMS extensions.
+You are effectively installing a non-profit version of Salesforce onto your website, which requires time and technical confidence to setup and maintain (although you don't need to be a coder).
+If you don't feel confident, you could contact one of the CiviCRM partners listed [here](https://civicrm.org/experts).

 ## Install the extensions
 Manually download and install the following three extensions, using the CiviCRM [extensions installer guide](https://docs.civicrm.org/sysadmin/en/latest/customize/extensions/#installing-a-new-extension) for manual installation (the location of the extensions folder willl vary with each CMS)